MurMa/WLED/usermods/mosfet_dim_v2/readme.md

 # Mosfet dimming

 This usermod will output a pwm signal to a pin.
 This can be used to control and dim an analog led.
+The pwm value can be set via the JSON API or by adjusting a slider in the Web UI.

 ## Installation